surniaulula/wpsso-wc-metadata/readme.txt

 WPSSO Product Metadata for WooCommerce (aka WPSSO WCMD) is an add-on for the [WPSSO Core plugin](https://wpsso.com/extend/plugins/wpsso/free/).

 WPSSO Core and its add-ons make sure your content looks great on social sites and in search results, no matter how your URLs are crawled, shared, re-shared, posted, or embedded.

+See the [Better Schema for WooCommerce Products](https://wpsso.com/docs/plugins/wpsso/installation/better-schema-for-woocommerce/) article for more information.

 == Installation ==